dgusoff/blog/send-receive-text-messages-ms-flow/readme.md

   If you do not see any runs, then your webhook is misconfigured.
 If you see a run and it's failed, then something has gone wrong with the Flow.

+   ### Complete the Flow

-  But assuming all went well, if you drill into the Flow run you can see th epOST data sent to the Flow in the Body variable we set up.
+  But assuming all went well, if you drill into the Flow run you can see the POST data sent to the Flow in the Body variable we set up.

   (body value)

   Next we'll copy that text and use it to generate our expected body schema for the HTTP Trigger.
 Put the Flow in edit mode, open up the HTTP trigger, click "Use smaple payload to generate schema", and paste in the text from the Body variable: